 What I learned is that a drowning vessel may leak, which is indispensable to patch up, but for a significant time, it is small enough to keep the ship drowning.
 Although the failure is inevitable, the vessel is a long journey before going underwater ultimately.

 Optimists – CEO, founder, an officer who has a high investment of time, money, or sentiment.
 They refused to spend long and hard hours in construction.
 They deny failure and express it clearly.
 Happy Hours are still on schedule; company meetings remain optimistic.

 Pessimists – Employees who are scared- whether they are on board from the first day, or their tenure is very short. “we’re doomed.”
 Employees go to read and write negative articles or blog posts about the financial health of the organization.
-They are scared, and do so for meditation or as a defense mechanism.
+They are scared and do so for meditation or as a defense mechanism.

-I got closer with some of them, and when they get nervous about the opportunities that save us, I have to learn to understand that the only way of failure is to stay optimistic till that day.
+I got closer to some of them, and when they get nervous about the opportunities that save us, I have to learn to understand that the only way of failure is to stay optimistic till that day.